What is a stop and search?

 - Make sure it is used only where necessary and make sure we make this to clear to you

-- Ensure that the senior officer authorising the section 60 has evidence that serious violence has taken place or will take place
+- Ensure the officer authorising the section 60 has evidence that serious violence has taken place or may take place

-- Limit the duration of initial authorisations to no more than 15 hours, which can be extended to a maximum of 24 hours
+- Limit the duration of initial authorisations to no more than 24 hours, which can then be extended for a further 24 hours

 - Where possible, tell the community that there will be a section 60 authorisation in advance of the operation